The option of adding watermarks to downloaded files is available beginning in FileCloud 23.262.

 Password protected PDF previews are not showing watermarks.
 This is an issue with the third-party application used for previewing PDFs, and will be resolved when an update of the application becomes available.

-Watermarks are text that appears grayed out in the background of a previewed file in FileCloud.
-Administrators can add single line or multiline watermarks to document previews generated in FileCloud.
+Watermarks are text that appears grayed out in the background of previewed or downloaded files in FileCloud.
+Administrators can add single line or multiline watermarks to PDF, Office, and image files when previewed and downloaded in FileCloud.

-Note: In addition to appearing on document previews, watermarks appear on documents when edited in Collabora.
+Note: Watermarks also appear on documents when edited in Collabora.

 -

-all files previewed by users in a certain group
+all files previewed or downloaded by users in a certain group

 -